Client profile

 First, let’s look at the potential positive aspects of joining a payer panel.

-One of the most significant benefits of joining an insurance panel is that it opens therapists and practitioners up to a wider pool of potential clients, and it makes therapy more widely available to those clients.
+One of the most significant benefits of joining an insurance panel for therapists is that it opens practitioners up to a wider pool of potential clients, and it makes therapy more widely available to clients who may not be able to afford therapy otherwise.

 Other benefits include free visibility on the health insurance provider website and directory and a smooth cash flow, says O’Hare.